svinahradava/cypress_learning/docs/git-strategy.md

 - **Direct commits to `main` are not allowed.**
   All changes must go through a Pull Request.
 - **Pull requests must be reviewed and approved** before being merged.
 One approver per PR

 - **Only squash merges are allowed**, to ensure a linear and clean commit history.

 ## Summary

+svdxsvx dfv,
+sfsf
+fs
 `main` is the only long-living branch.
 All work happens in short-lived `feature/*` branches.
 No `develop` branch — fewer complications.
 Simple flow: branch code > PR > review > merge.